Magendra-ssn/30-day-challenge/README.md

 day 18 - created a hospital database and selected specific info using python.

+day 19 - added excel file using python and mysql and added it into a database using pandas

-day 19 - Altered and selected specific data from databases using python and mysql :)
+day 20 - Altered and selected specific data from databases using python and mysql :)

+day 21 -